Alexander Jakobsen

-Alexander Amir Adel Jakobsen (ألكسندر أمير عادل ياكوبسن; 18 March 1994) is a professional footballer who plays as a winger for Dutch club RKC Waalwijk.
+Alexander Amir Adel Jakobsen (ألكسندر أمير عادل ياكوبسن; born 18 March 1994) is a professional footballer who plays as a winger.
 Born in Denmark, he has represented the Egypt national team.

 Club career

 Jakobsen began his career playing for Lyngby BK and later transferred to F.C.
 Copenhagen then to PSV.

 Falkenbergs FF, which Jakobsen joined in 2015, announced mid-June 2016 that there had been a controversy between two teammates during a training session, wherein one player had struck another.
 The club later terminated Jakobsen's contract on 23 June 2016.
 It was later revealed that Jakobsen had struck a teammate with an icebag, causing him to bleed.

 FK Bodø/Glimt signed Jakobsen on a free transfer on 17 August 2016.
 His contract ran through 2017.

-On December 2020, Jakobsen joined Egyptian Premier League club Wadi Degla, on a free transfer.
+In December 2020, Jakobsen joined Egyptian Premier League club Wadi Degla, on a free transfer.
 On 19 September 2021, he joined Smouha signing a three-year contract, after rival Wadi Degla was relegated.

-On 29 December 2022, after terminating his contract with Smouha on August 2022, Jakobsen joined Georgian club Dinamo Batumi, on a one-year contract.
+On 29 December 2022, after terminating his contract with Smouha in August 2022, Jakobsen joined Georgian club Dinamo Batumi, on a one-year contract.

 On 11 April 2024, Jakobsen signed with Zhenis in Kazakhstan.

 On 13 August 2024, Jakobsen moved to RKC Waalwijk in the Netherlands on a one-season contract.